oat-sa/taohub-articles/forge/data-abstractions/data-abstractions-26.md

 -   Make sure you have installed the packages :<br/>

-    “redis-server” (on the server you want to use for the storage)\
+    “redis-server” (on the server you want to use for the storage)<br/>
     “phpredis” on the TAO application server

 <!-- -->